KaliLab/optimizer/tests/adexpif_ca3_pc_exp/adexpif_readme.txt

-To run the example, you must edit the "int&fire_settings.xml" file: set the "model_spec_dir" tag to a directory, which contains the adexp.mod file set the "input_dir" tag to the path of the input file (not the directory, where the file is!) (input file:ca3_sort.txt.csv) set the "model_path" tag to the path "int&fire.hoc" file set the "base_dir" datg to a directory where you want the results to be stored After these modifications type "python optimizer.py -c int&fire_settings.xml" into the terminal and press enter.
+To run the example, you must edit the "int&fire_settings.xml" file: set the "model_spec_dir" tag to a directory, which contains the adexp.mod file set the "input_dir" tag to the path of the input file (including the file name itself!) (input file:ca3_sort.txt.csv) set the "model_path" tag to the path "int&fire.hoc" file set the "base_dir" tag to a directory where you want the results to be stored After these modifications type "python optimizer.py -c int&fire_settings.xml" into the terminal and press enter.